Huddle01/monorepo-sdk/apps/docs/pages/sdk/major-concepts/architecture.md

 ## **Huddle01 Recorder / Livestreamer**

-A containerised microservice is responsible for recording and livestreaming meetings , written in Golang using Gstreamer.
+A containerised microservice is responsible for recording and livestreaming meetings, written in Golang using Gstreamer.

 - It handles streaming to streaming services such as Youtube, Twitch, etc
 - It handles recording to local storage and cloud storage such as AWS S3, IPFS and Filecoin